Everything you need to know about Health and Medications at Keystone

 Keystone Camp requires that all prescribed medications, daily OTC medications, and all vitamins/supplements be blister packaged and dispensed according to our guidelines.

 In order to make opening day run smoothly we ask that you have the medications blister packed before your daughter’s arrival at camp.
-This can be done through our local Brevard pharmacy, Gordon’s Family Pharmacy, or at home through some locally owned pharmacies.
+This can be done through our local Brevard pharmacy, Gordon’s Family Pharmacy, or at home through your local pharmacy.
+Please allow time before camp to plan and prepare your daughter’s medications so she has what she needs on opening day.
 It has been our experience that large chains such as CVS or Walgreens do not offer this service, so please plan accordingly.
-Should your daughter’s medications not be packaged according to our guidelines when you arrive at camp, a parent will be responsible for packaging upon arrival at the Infirmary.
+Should your daughter’s medications not be packaged according to our guidelines when you arrive at camp, a parent will be required to wait at the Infirmary while the nurse packages the medications.
+There is a $20 charge for medication packaging on Opening Day.
 This may take away time from unpacking your camper or saying goodbye to her, so please plan to arrive at camp with all medications prepacked in blister cards.
 All campers that will be taking a medication daily at camp or on an as needed basis should plan to visit the infirmary with their parent on opening day.

-Please see Preparing Medications for Camp for further detailed instructions.
+Please see below for further detailed instructions and camper forms.